 Tom Marquardt, the Capital Gazette’s former editor and publisher, told CNN on Friday he was disappointed charges were not filed.

-“In my mind, a layman’s mind, all I saw was a threat against my life and a threat against people who working for me,” Marquardt said.
+“All I saw was a threat against my life and a threat against people who were working for me,” Marquardt said.
 “They felt however, in their professional opinion, that the evidence wasn’t there.”

 He added: “Also we had a given a photo to the front desk, with my personal instruction, that if anybody that resembled him would come through the door that they were to call 911 and our own security.”

 The Capital Gazette had been threatened on social media with violence as recently as Thursday, police have said, without detailing who was behind those threats.

 Ramos gave no specific warning he was going to attack the newspaper, authorities said.

 In 2014, Ramos was fired from his job as a help desk specialist in the Bureau of Labor Statistics in Washington, according to court documents.